Brown bear

 Fortunately, the IUCN status of the brown bear is ‘safe’, but did you know that more than 10,000 animal species are at risk of extinction?
 Eindhoven Zoo collaborates with approximately 325 European zoos to conserve these species.
 We form the European Association of Zoos and Aquaria (EAZA).
 Through management programs (EEP’s), we ensure healthy backup populations.

 The brown bears in Eindhoven Zoo are also part of an EEP.
 A coordinator keeps a studbook of the species and manages the population in zoos.
 Together with a committee, the coordinator provides advice on which animals may breed together.
-Sometimes, this means that an SPECIES NAME relocates to another zoo.
+Sometimes, this means that an brown bear relocates to another zoo.
 This way, we increase the chances of healthy offspring and the survival of the species.
 You can recognize species with an EEP by the logo of a rhinoceros with calf.

 Een bruine beer in Eindhoven Zoo.